Havelock Wool's loose fill insulation is sold in bags. Each bag contains 25 Lbs of wool. An ideal installation density is about 1 Lb per cubic foot.

 SQFT / bag

-For larger quantities, inquire about possible pallet shipping rates.
+For larger quantities, inquire about possible savings on pallet shipping rates.

 Loose-fill wool insulation is suitable for blowing into attics, under floors, or into walls.
 It is a simple, trouble-free method of insulating in cavities that are already closed by blowing in through a hole or in open cavities by using a membrane placed over the open stud bays.